Average US Income Statistics (2025) – National Average Salary

 Average Median Income Of Women In The U.S.

-According to the official reports, the average weekly median income of women in the United States as of 2024 is $1,005.
+The average weekly income of women in the United States is $1,017 as of the 2nd quarter of 2024.

 Annual Median Income Of Women In The United States

-Here is a table showing women’s average annual median income in the United States from 2015 to 2023.
+Here is a table showing women’s average annual median income in the United States.

 YearAnnual Median Income of Women In the United States